selforganising/book/assignments/week2.md

-#Week 2: Client-side developer interview challenge
+#Week 2: Client-side developer challenge

-The Challenge will be posted to the Google+ Community.
+The Challenge will be posted to Slack.

 ####Time: one week

-An experienced frontend developer could possibly produce working code within a couple of hours, but you will have a week to meet--and exceed--the brief.
+An experienced frontend developer could perhaps produce working code within a couple of hours, but you will have a week to meet--and exceed--the brief.
 You will be expected to add the pages for this project to your existing blog, hosted on GitHub.

 Your code will be reviewed at 5pm on Thursday by an external assessor. you will then have time on Friday to respond to his feedback and produce a final version of the challenge.